korziee/gopher/README.md

 Run `export NODE_ENV=production` before starting the node process.
 Make sure that the "HOST" and "PORT" environment variables have been set in the .env file.
-HOST should be something like gopher.koryporter.com or an IP address
+HOST should be something like gopher.koryporter.com or an IP address To start the server on the EC2 instance: `pm2 start 2 --node-args="-r dotenv/config"`